delta-leonis/frosty/readme.md

-# yagl4j
+# frosty

 ## Description
-Yet Another Gamepad Library 4 Java.

-## Motivation
-There is no reactive game-pad library for Java.
+Yet another gamepad library for Java, based on SDL.

 ## Installation
 The following packages are required: